learn-co-curriculum/js-basics-online-shopping-lab/README.md

 # Online Shopping

 ## Objectives
-+ Create and manipulate hashes
++ Create and manipulate Objects
 + Create and manipulate arrays
 + Create and call functions
 + Create and use variables